-- Name – The name that the test will be referred to by.
+- Name – The name that you give to the test.

-- Project – A drop-down menu of all of the projects available to your current company.
+- Project – A drop-down menu of all of the projects available to your current Company (Team).

 - Test – Allows you to select a test from the selected project.